Since 2007, Roots & Branches Foundation has granted more than $780,000 to strengthen the Greater Denver and Boulder Jewish and broader communities.

 2017 Grant Awards

-Programs, projects and organizations that welcome, support and transform the lives of refugees and/or immigrants and their families.
+*The Roots & Branches Foundation 2017 Invitation to Apply for Funding was available by invitation only for programs, projects and organizations that welcome, support and transform the lives of refugees and/or immigrants and their families.

 African Community Center, $15,000 to support Job Club, which offers employment training and job placement for immigrants and refugees on the pathway to self-sufficiency.

 Spring Institute for Intercultural Learning, $6,000 to support Ready Tots by Project SHINE, a program that helps immigrants and refugees navigate healthcare systems and provide training to parents and caregivers on young child health and preschool readiness.